History of the Republican Party (United States): Reconstruction (freedmen, carpetbaggers, and scalawags): 1865–1877

 Many of the founders of the GOP joined the liberal movement, as did many powerful newspaper editors.
 They nominated Horace Greeley for president, who also gained the Democratic nomination, but the ticket was defeated in a landslide.
 The depression of 1873 energized the Democrats.
 They won control of the House and formed "Redeemer" coalitions which recaptured control of each southern state, in some cases using threats and violence.

 Reconstruction came to an end when the contested election of 1876 was awarded by a special electoral commission to Republican Rutherford B. Hayes, who promised through the unofficial Compromise of 1877 to withdraw federal troops from control of the last three southern states.
 The region then became the Solid South, giving overwhelming majorities of its electoral votes and Congressional seats to the Democrats through 1964.

-In terms of racial issues, Sarah Woolfolk Wiggins argues that in Alabama: White Republicans as well as Democrats solicited black votes but reluctantly rewarded blacks with nominations for office only when necessary, even then reserving the more choice positions for whites.
-The results were predictable: these half-a-loaf gestures satisfied neither black nor white Republicans.
-The fatal weakness of the Republican Party in Alabama, as elsewhere in the South, was its inability to create a biracial political party.
-And while in power even briefly, they failed to protect their members from Democratic terror.
-Alabama Republicans were forever on the defensive, verbally and physically.
+Back in the late 19th century, when Senate Republicans pushed hard for civil rights, the GOP had a reputation for supporting minorities such as black people.
+Black people generally identified with the GOP until the 1930s.
+Every African American who served in the U.S. House of Representatives before 1935 and all of the African Americans who served in the Senate before 1979, were Republicans.
+Frederick Douglass after the Civil War and Booker T. Washington in the early 20th century were prominent Republican spokesmen.

 Social pressure eventually forced most Scalawags to join the conservative/Democratic Redeemer coalition.
 A minority persisted and, starting in the 1870s, formed the "tan" half of the "Black and Tan" Republican Party, a minority in every Southern state after 1877.
 This divided the party into two factions: the lily-white faction, which was practically all-white; and the biracial black-and-tan faction.
 In several Southern states, the "Lily Whites", who sought to recruit white Democrats to the Republican Party, attempted to purge the Black and Tan faction or at least to reduce its influence.
 Among such "Lily White" leaders in the early 20th century, Arkansas' Wallace Townsend was the party's gubernatorial nominee in 1916 and 1920 and its veteran national GOP committeeman.
 The factionalism flared up in 1928 and 1952.
 The final victory of its opponent the lily-white faction came in 1964.